Battle of Davis's Cross Roads: Battle

 Map of Davis' Cross Roads Battlefield core and study areas by the American Battlefield Protection Program.

-Thomas's corps raced forward, seized the important gaps in Missionary Ridge and Pigeon Mountain, and moved out into McLemore Cove.
+Thomas's corps raced forward, seized the important gaps in Lookout Mountain, and moved out into McLemore Cove.
 Maj.
 Gen. James S. Negley's division, supported by Brig.
 Gen. Absalom Baird's division, was moving across the mouth of the cove on the Dug Gap road when Negley learned that Confederate units were concentrating around Dug Gap.
 Moving through determined resistance, he closed on the gap, withdrawing to Davis' Cross Roads in the evening of September 10 to await the supporting division.

 Bragg had ordered Maj.
 Gen. Thomas C. Hindman with his division to assault Negley in the flank at Davis's Cross Roads, while Maj.
 Gen. Patrick Cleburne's division forced its way through Dug Gap to strike Negley in front.
 Hindman was to receive reinforcements for this movement, but most of them did not arrive.
 The Confederate officers, therefore, met and decided that they could not attack in their present condition.
 The next morning, however, fresh troops did arrive, and the Confederates began to move on the Union line.
 The supporting Union division had by now joined Negley, and, hearing of a Confederate attack, the Union forces determined that a strategic withdrawal to Stevens Gap was in order.
 Negley first moved his division to the ridge east of West Chickamauga Creek, where it established a defensive line.
 The other division then moved through them to Stevens Gap and established a defensive line there.
 Both divisions awaited the rest of Thomas's corps.
 All of this was accomplished under constant pursuit and fire from the Confederates.